b-k/1040.js/Contributing.md

 Basic arithmetic is always available, but you will almost certainly need to use one or more of the following macros.

-CV=cell value, and you can use that function to refer to any other cell.
+CV=cell value, to refer to any other cell.
 With one argument like `CV(mine_rescue_training_credit_carryback)`, it refers to a cell on the current form.
 To refer to a cell on another form, use two arguments: `CV(f3800, mine_rescue_training_credit_carryback)`.